 It’s a benefit for people who:

-• have difficulty doing everyday tasks or getting around
+- have difficulty doing everyday tasks or getting around because of the condition.

 Attendance Allowance (AA)

 Attendance Allowance (AA) is a payment for people who are at or above state pension age.
-It’s for people who need help with washing, dressing, eating and taking medication.
+It’s for people who have a condition that means they need someone to look after them.

 Make sure to check with your pension provider.
-You might also want to get financial advice to work out the best option for you.
+You might also want to get financial advice to decide the best option for you.
+Macmillan provides free money advisers.

 Find details about early retirement on the Government website.